Close Menu

 28. Dilution

-What it is: The reduction in ownership percentage due to issuing new shares.
+What it is: Dilution is the reduction in ownership percentage due to issuing new shares.

 Why it matters: It affects control and equity value.